 - uncontrollable shaking of a part of the body

 People who take proton pump inhibitors such as esomeprazole may be more likely to fracture their wrists, hips, or spine than people who do not take one of these medications.
-The risk is highest in people who take high doses of one of these medications or take them for one year or longer.
+People who take proton pump inhibitors may also develop fundic gland polys (a type of growth on the stomach lining).
+These risks are highest in people who take high doses of one of these medications or take them for one year or longer.
 Talk to your doctor about the risk of taking esomeprazole.